whelan-low/tp/docs/UserGuide.md

 confidence to make full use of TAHelper's features.

 - Effortless Navigation: [Refer here](#table-of-contents) for the table of contents to aid your navigation.
-- Quick start guide for New Users: If you're a new user, visit our [Quick Start](#quick-start) section to set up and launch the application!
+- Quick start guide for new Users: If you're a new user, visit our [Quick Start](#quick-start) section to set up and launch the application!
 - Features: Want to leverage the capabilities of TAHelper?
 Visit our [Features](#features) section to fully utilise the features we offer!

 [Back to table of contents](#table-of-contents)